muchirijane/Algorithms-and-Data-structures/Big-0-notation/notes.md

 The amount of time your computer takes to assign a variable x to 100, is the same amount of time to assign variable y to 1000000
 #### Accessing elements in an array (by index) or object (by key) is constant.
 #### In a loop, the complexity is the length of the loop times the complexity of whatever happens inside the loop.

+#### Time complexity - is the runtime of an algorithm as the input increases.

+#### Auxiliary space complexity -  is the space an algorithm takes not including the space taking up as the input increases.

+#### Important to note in space complexity
++ Most primitives (booleans, numbers, undefined, null) are constant.
++ Strings require O(n) space where (n is the length of the string).
++ Reference types are generally O(n).
+Example of reference types : arrays, objects.
+In array n is the length of the array while in object n is the number of the keys in the object.